infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

   - Learn to use 4 some internal medicines/drugs.
 Paracetomol (para), chloroquine (chloro), Iron Folic acid (ferrous) and ORS.
 You will learn to use medicines belonging to other systems (Ayurveda) later.
   - Frequently injection and saline are given for profit and not for cure.
 False beliefs about injections and saline are rife.
 We become poorer by paying the hard earned money for many needless injections and saline.
   - Tonics are just some water, sugar, vitamins and some minerals.
   - Tonics also create a false sense of cure.
 You need to educate people on the futility and costs of tonics.
-It will save peoples&#39; money being wasted
+It will save people's money being wasted
   - Some people use medicines lying in the house for illnesses.
 This can be unsafe
   - Medicines are very useful and are life saving at times.
 Overdose can be harmful, especially in children.
 Medicines can have side effects too.
 You should ask your doctors about the dosage schedule of drugs